39202276245_e3c404bc95_o.jpg

 Communications Manager

-Christina Villacorte joined the Los Angeles County Sheriff Civilian Oversight Commission as its Communications Manager near the end of 2024.
+Two-time Emmy Award nominee Christina Villacorte joined the Los Angeles County Sheriff Civilian Oversight Commission in December 2024.